saboyagustavo/responsive-web-design/css-flexbox/flexbox-challenges.md

 > - [x] Apply the flex-direction Property to Create Rows in the Tweet Embed
 > - [x] Use the flex-direction Property to Make a ColumnPassed
 > - [x] Apply the flex-direction Property to Create a Column in the Tweet Embed
-> - [] Align Elements Using the justify-content Property
+> - [x] Align Elements Using the justify-content Property
+> - [] Use the justify-content Property in the Tweet Embed